iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     blockdevice-f4681681be66411f226d1b6a690270c0   kind-control-plane   /dev/sdb              1073742336     Unclaimed    Active   10m
     ```

-    > _Note:_
+    > _NOTE:_
     > The field `FSTYPE` of each IOMesh block device should be blank.
 If not, the block device will be filtered out by the device selector.

-    > _Note:_
+    > _NOTE:_
-    >  NDM 只在磁盘的发生插拔时才会更新 blockdevice 的状态，因此当磁盘被分区或格式化时，blockdevice 的信息并不会及时更新，此时可以通过 `kubectl delete pod -n iomesh-system -l app=openebs-ndm` 命令重启 ndm pod 的触发磁盘扫描及时更新分区/格式化信息
+    > The status of a block device will only be updated when the disk is unplugged.
+Therefore, if a disk is partitioned or formatted, its status will not be immediately updated.
+To update information about disk  partitioning and formatting, run the command `kubectl delete pod -n iomesh-system -l app=openebs-ndm` to restart the NDM pod, which will trigger a disk scan.

 2. View details of a block device object.
 Replace `<device_name>` with the block device name.

     ```shell
     kubectl --namespace iomesh-system -o yaml get blockdevice <device_name>
     ```

-    After running the command, you should see an example like:
+    After running the command, you should see output below:

     ```output
     apiVersion: openebs.io/v1alpha1